PolyNet

 The goal above all is to address the question: Can we better understand, and ultimately prevent, the development of complex comorbidities and adverse health events in T2DM?
 To accomplish this overarching goal, we identified two primary goals.
 First, to identify common trajectories of TD2M progression, comorbidity development and medication use over time.
 The second goal is to understand the interactions, to develop machine learning models predicting changes in glycemic control and fragility fracture risk.

 We selected 58 chronic comorbidities of interest and used Bayesian nonparametric models to identify disease clusters.
 The latent feature models was able to automatically infer the number of binary latent features from the data.
 Further analysis of the clusters showed that presence of the certain comorbidities can lead to a dramatic increase in chances of developing other conditions.
-For modeling the progression of commorbidities over time we proposed the structural FHMM, which allowed to analyze the disease trajectories (the publication is in progress).
+For modeling the progression of comorbidities over time we proposed the structural FHMM, which allowed to analyze the disease trajectories.

 Our models identified established T2DM complications and previously unknown connections, thus, highlighting the potential for ML models to characterize complex comorbidity patterns.